Top 10 Gaming Companies in the World (2025) and Why They Dominate

 Criticism over microtransactions (e.g., Ultimate Team).

-Declining relevance of Battlefield franchise.
+Declining relevance of the Battlefield franchise.

 7. Epic Games (USA)